morepath/more.jwtauth/README.rst

    The default claim is 'sub'.

 The library takes either a master_secret or private_key/public_key pair.
-In the later case the algorithm must be an RS* or EC* version.
+In the later case the algorithm must be an EC*, PS* or RS* version.

 Inspiration